geeky-do/devimposter/src/posts/let-there-be-light.md

 This is the first blog post and it's going to be about making a blog of course!
 I have __checked__ and almost every developer blog starts with
 > I built this blog you are reading now with xxx and here is why.

+Now I am going to share my experience but don't expect a detailed step by step guide for each framework.
+Each one has one of those guides and they do it far better than I could.

 ## First things first
 I am an engineer so naturally I did my research before making this crucial decision.
 In three days I re-did this blog in three different frameworks.
 Why you might ask?
 Because apparently I am horrible at researching blogs.